 1918 – 1922

-During this period, the emblem was used with thin black letters with classic serifs.
-There was enough space between the signs, so they did not merge.
-The exception was the “R” and “B” located in the center.
+The emblem was used with thin black letters and classic serifs.
+There was enough space between the signs so they did not merge.
+The “R” and “B” were the exceptions in the center.
 The elongated leg of the first letter went under the second.
 The authors removed the word “Magazine.”

 1922 – 1924

-The editors approved a new logo for the cover of the magazine.
-It was a horizontal black rectangle.
-It had two thin white stripes that ran along the bottom and top of the geometric figure, and between them was the name of the print edition.
-Moreover, lines on both sides connected the letters, so miniature protrusions from curved serifs were visible against a dark background.
+The editors approved a new logo for the magazine’s cover.
+It was a horizontal black rectangle with two thin white stripes running along the bottom and top of the geometric figure.
+Between them was the name of the print edition.
+Lines on both sides connected the letters, making miniature protrusions from curved serifs visible against a dark background.

 1924 – 1925

-The redesign undertaken brought an updated character design.
-As a result, they got a white and a black outline in the form of a thin solid strip.
+The redesign brought an updated character design.
+As a result, they got a thin, solid strip of white and black outline.
 The curved serifs have been corrected to be classically flat.

 1925 – 1930

-For the next five years, the emblem consisted of wide outline marks that were hollow on the inside.
-They looked large, elongated, and were located almost end-to-end.
+The emblem for the next five years consisted of hollow outline marks.
+They looked large and elongated and were located almost end-to-end.
 “F” and “E” had shorter crossbars.
 The designers kept the serifs.

 1930 – 1934

 The logo of that time contained a half-figured inscription.
-The letters in the magazine’s title had very wide sides, which were connected by thin and short lines.
-The center strokes of “F” and “E” looked like diagonal triangles, pointed inward and edge outward.
+The letters in the magazine’s title had very wide sides, connected by thin and short lines.
+The center strokes of “F” and “E” looked like diagonal triangles, pointed inward and edged outward.

 1934 – 1937

-After many years of using block letters, lowercase was introduced, with the word “Forbes” in cursory handwriting.
+After many years of using block letters, lowercase letters were introduced, with the word “Forbes” in cursory handwriting.
 The inscription was thin and coherent: the line went without interruption and connected all the signs.

 1937

-The emblem used thin sans-serif uppercase characters for the first time.
+For the first time, the emblem used thin sans-serif uppercase characters.
 As a result, the title has become much more expressive, clearer, and easier to read.
-It was on a light gray background – a horizontal rectangle that almost merged with white and was almost invisible.
+It was on a light gray background—a horizontal rectangle that almost merged with white and was almost invisible.

 1937 – 1938

-After experimenting with grotesque, the authors of the logo decided to bring back the handwritten style.
-But for this, they changed the shape of the letters, leaving only the continuity of the inscription (coherence) from the previous version.
+After experimenting with the grotesque, the logo’s authors decided to bring back the handwritten style.
+However, they changed the shape of the letters, leaving only the continuity of the inscription (coherence) from the previous version.

 1938

 The title of the magazine has become light and large.
 The symbols were so tightly connected that they almost merged.
-On the left side, each of them consisted of a thin outline, on the right – of wide shadows.
+On the left side, each consisted of a thin outline, and on the right, of wide shadows.
 They gave the letters volume and made the title of the magazine three-dimensional.

 1938 – 1939

-The designers regrouped the inscription: they extended the signs, which made them tall and narrow.
-For more convexity, the developers added one contour strip on the left side.
+The designers regrouped the inscription, extending the signs and making them tall and narrow.
+The developers added one contour strip on the left side for more convexity.

 1939 – 1953